Stringy Canonical Forms: Introduction

 Tree level $n$-point open superstring amplitudes are defined as integrals over a component $\M^+_{0,n}$ of the real points of the moduli space of $n$-points $z_1,z_2,\ldots,z_n$ on the Riemann sphere, associated with the Koba-Nielsen factor~\cite{Koba:1969kh}\footnote{Depending on the states that are scattering there are additional factors that depend on external momenta and polarization, but in this paper we are focusing on the non-trivial structure of the worldsheet integral itself, and in the rest of the paper will refer to these as ``string integrals" or more loosely as ``string amplitudes".}: \be \bI_n (\{ s\})=(\alpha')^{n{-}3}~\int_{{\cal M}_{0,n}^+} \frac{d^{n{-}3} z}{z_{1,2} \cdots z_{n,1}}~\prod_{a<b} (z_{a,b})^{\alpha' s_{a,b}}\,, \ee where the $z$'s are ordered, so $z_{a, b}:=z_b-z_a>0$ for $a<b$.
 The integral $\bI_n$ is a function of the Mandelstam invariants $s_{a,b}$.
 For $n = 4$, the open-string amplitude reduces to the beta function (with $s:=\alpha' s_{1,2}$, $t:=\alpha' s_{2,3}$): \be B(s,t) = \int_0^1 \frac{d y}{y(1-y)}y^{s} (1-y)^{t} = \frac{\Gamma(s) \Gamma( t)}{\Gamma(s+t)} \ee whose properties were first studied by Euler and Legendre, and whose relevance to physics was discovered by Veneziano~\cite{veneziano1968construction}.
 String amplitudes satisfy numerous remarkable properties that have been explored from many perspectives in the last fifty years ({\it c.f.}~\cite{GSW}).

 In this work, we initiate the study of a vast generalization of string amplitudes, that we call {\bf stringy canonical forms}, or stringy integrals:

 where $p_I(\x)= p_I(x_1,\ldots,x_d)$ are Laurent polynomials with positive coefficients.
 We will show shortly that the string amplitude \eqref{eq:In} can be written in the form \eqref{eq:stringy}.
 The integral ${\cal I}_{\{p\}}$ analytically continues to a meromorphic function of ${\bf X}:=(X_1, \ldots, X_d)$ and the $c$'s.
-We call it a stringy canonical {\it form} because by putting an overall measure $d^d {\bf X}:=\wedge_{i=1}^d d X_i$ it becomes a (top-dimensional) differential form in ${\bf X}$.
-We find that our stringy integrals have properties analogous to those of open string amplitudes~\footnote{We remark that such stringy integrals have appeared in the literature, {\it e.g.} in relation to Euler-Mellin integrals and A-hypergeometric functions~\cite{berkesch2014} and very recently in the study of the Hepp bound for Feynman integrals~\cite{Panzer:2019yxl}.}.
-Before we explain these in detail, we first discuss the notion of {\it positive geometry} that underlies both \eqref{eq:In} and \eqref{eq:stringy}.
+We call it a stringy canonical {\it form} because by putting an overall measure $d^d {\bf X}:=\wedge_{i=1}^d d X_i$ it becomes a (top-dimensional) differential form in ${\bf X}$ space.
+We find that our stringy canonical forms/integrals have properties analogous to those of open string amplitudes.